bohanhou14/gaze_gaps/examples/test-68.md

 **Label:**

+***Meta-Llama-3-8B-Instruct-finetuned:***
+  Chase did not take any action against the Corderos to collect or satisfy the mortgage debt, nor did it take any action to coerce the Corderos into repaying the mortgage debt.
+Chase’s actions were taken with respect to the Corderos’ original mortgage and the FHA insurance policy for that mortgage, not with respect to the Corderos’ new FHA-insured loan.
+The Corderos’ allegations that Chase’s actions caused them to lose the approved FHA-insured financing do not, as a matter of law, support a finding that Chase violated the automatic stay.
+See In re Rogan, 457 F.3d 561, 563 (5th Cir.2006) (a creditor may transfer its interest in a mortgage after a debtor files for bankruptcy and still be entitled to enforce the mortgage); In re Kapila, 184 F.3d 1335, 1337 (11th Cir.1999) (a mortgage lender may transfer its interest in a mortgage after a debtor files for bankruptcy and still be entitled to enforce the mortgage); In re Cooks, 212 B.R.
+23, 25 (Bkrtcy.D.Md.1997) (a mortgage lender may transfer its interest in a mortgage after a debtor files for bankruptcy and still be entitled to enforce the mortgage); In re Saunders, 105 B.R.
+781, 783 (Bankr.E.D.Pa.1989) (a student loan creditor did not violate the automatic stay by denying a student aid application pending bankruptcy discharge).
+See also 11 U.S.C. § 362(a)(6) (staying any “act to collect, assess, or recover a claim against the debtor that arose before the commencement of the case under this title”); In re Williams, 851 F.2d 119, 122 (5th Cir.1988) (a creditor may file a proof of claim in connection with a pre-petition debt and still be entitled to enforce the debt); In re Miller, 710 F.2d 1194, 1196 (5th Cir.1983) (a creditor may instruct its attorney to “take appropriate action” to protect its interests and still be entitled to enforce the debt).
+In re Corderos, 14 B.R.
+956, 958 (Bkrtcy.D.Conn.1981) (a creditor may take action to protect its interests in a mortgage after a debtor files for bankruptcy

+**Label:**

 **citations:** ['457 F.3d 561', '457 F.3d 561', '184 F.3d 1335', '184 F.3d 1335', '212 B.R.
 23', '710 F.2d 1194',
 '710 F.2d 1194', '14 B.R.
 956', '851 F.2d 119', '851 F.2d 119']